gamati01/BGK2D_GPU/README.md

 	  * Taylor-green vortex
 	  * flow around an obstacle (cylinder: von Karman streets)
 	  * poiseuille flow
-	* BENCH directort: script and input file for bechmarking at core, node and GPU level
+	* BENCH directory: script and input file for bechmarking at core, node and GPU level
+	* CI: an hand-made script to perform compilation of all possible combination between compiler, precision, implementation, test case and targets (still under development)

 ------------------------------------------------------------------------------
 3) How to compile